cran-task-views/Omics/Omics.md

-    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA), and `r pkg("MOSS")` provides a sparse SVD-based multi-omics integration method. `r pkg("semmcmc")` also provides an omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration. `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API, a biomedical
+    `r pkg("PMA", priority = "core")` proposes a sparse canonical correlation analysis to integrate multiple omics datasets. `r pkg("CovCombR")` and `r pkg("packMBPLSDA")` contain other methods to combine heterogeneous data sets through a covariance based method (the second being based on PLS-DA).
+    `r pkg("semmcmc")` also provides an omics integration method based on structural equation modelling (SEM), and `r pkg("IMIX")` uses Gaussian mixtures for multi-omics data integration. `r pkg("solvebio")` is a binding for the [SolveBio](https://www.solvebio.com/) API, a biomedical